ZhangDongzai/Github-Host-Update/README.md

 A program that fetches Github DNS to the system hosts file

 ## Background
 When I want to change my user avatar on Github, my Github won't open, so look for tutorials online.
-I found [host.txt](https://hosts.gitcdn.top/hosts.txt), but every time I needed to change it myself, I came up with the idea of writing a program that automatically added files to the system hosts file.
+I found the site to update the Github DNS, but every time I needed to change it myself, I came up with the idea of writing a program that automatically added files to the system hosts file.

 ## Install
 This project uses [python3](https://python.org) and [wget](https://www.gnu.org/software/wget/).
 Make sure you have them installed locally.